NingWang1990/NingWang1990.github.io/_portfolio/portfolio-8.md

 <p align="center">
-  Fig. 2 Circuir diagram for the preamplifier
+  Fig. 3 Circuir diagram for the preamplifier
 </p>

 <p align="center">
 <img src="/images/preamplifier.png" width="600" height="300" >
 </p>

-This is the diploma project which I did in China.
+This is the diploma project that I did in China.